-The Scholar-Athlete of the Year Award is given, along with the CIC All-Scholastic Team plaque, to an Upper School male and female student who were 2 or 3 sport athletes in the past year and who had the highest GPA over the course of the school year.

-The Falcon and Jr. Falcon of the Year Award is given to a male and female studentathlete who excelled both on and off the playing field in the past year.
+- The Scholar-Athlete of the Year Award is given, along with the CIC All-Scholastic Team plaque, to an Upper School male and female student who participated in at least two sports that year and who had the highest GPA over the course of the school year. - The Falcon of the Year Award is given to a male and female Upper School scholar-athlete who participated in at least two sports that year and who excelled both on and off the playing field in the past year.
+Not only are these students exceptional athletes with numerous accomplishments on the playing field, but also they do well in the classroom; are leaders for other students with their hard work, dedication, teamwork, and good sportsmanship; and they truly define what it means to be an Epiphany Falcon. - The Junior Falcon of the Year Award is given to a male and female Middle School scholar-athlete who participated in at least two sports that year and who excelled both on and off the playing field in the past year.
 Not only are these students exceptional athletes with numerous accomplishments on the playing field, but also they do well in the classroom; are leaders for other students with their hard work, dedication, teamwork, and good sportsmanship; and they truly define what it means to be an Epiphany Falcon.

-The Athletic Courage Award is given to either a male or female student-athlete, who was nominated by one or multiple coaches from the past school year, for his/her perseverance, spirit, dedication to team and school, integrity, and determination.